Fantasy Map Simulator on Steam - User reviews, Price & Information

 Quick menu

 Fantasy Map Simulator: Create and watch imaginary worlds evolve over centuries.
-Design maps, simulate nations, and control destinies.
+Design maps, simulate nations and their politics, and control destinies.
 See empires rise and fall on your desktop wallpaper.
 A unique simulation for history buffs and creative minds.

 Fantasy Map Simulator is a early access, god game and sandbox game developed and published by The Stranger.